 Who is looking forward to 12 months of art journaling challenges?

-We will be posting the first one tomorrow 😁 you have the whole month to get it done and there will be somewhere for you to post pictures too!
+You will have the whole month to get it done and there will be somewhere for you to post pictures too!
 Everyone who posts will go into a draw to win a prize, you’ll be allocated numbers at the end of the month and random . org will be used to pick a winner.
-Everyone is welcome and encouraged to join in.
+Everyone is welcome and encouraged to join in and you can go back and complete them at any time and you don't need to do them all.

 Thank you to Susie Bray for organising this,